favonia/cloudflare-ddns/README.markdown

 #### 🧪 Read addresses from one host interface

-Use this when you are already using `network_mode: host` and want the updater to read addresses from one specific host interface.
+Use this when you are already using `network_mode: host` and want the updater to read addresses from one specific host interface instead of choosing from all host interfaces.

-This changes which host interface addresses are read, not which network the container uses for outbound requests.

 ```yaml
 environment: